dakotafabro/dakotafabro/README.md

 #### 🧑🏽‍💻 working on...
 - a mental health API
 - an app that would help others with ADHD manage their daily task load
+- an educational tool that would improve existing school CRMs

 #### 🧠 learning/diving further into...
 - TypeScript